facebook/componentkit/_docs/01-getting-started.md

 Let's get a sample app powered by ComponentKit up and running, then make some tweaks to experiment with how components work.

-Clone the Github repo, and then open the Xcode project.
+Clone the Github repo, install carthage frameworks and then open the Xcode project.

 {% highlight sh %}
 $ git clone https://github.com/facebook/componentkit
 $ cd componentkit/Examples/WildeGuess/
+$ carthage install
 $ open WildeGuess.xcodeproj
-$ carthage install
 {% endhighlight %}

 Run the project in the simulator to see a simple app that shows a list of quotes.